purpleidea/flabbergast/flabbergast-manual.md

       For override : overrides
       Reduce override(base : tmpl)
       With tmpl : foo_tmpl
-    tuple : derived_tmpl { }
+    frame : derived_tmpl { }

-Here `derived_tmpl` is the combination of all the layered overrides in the `overrides` tuple.
+Here `derived_tmpl` is the combination of all the layered overrides in the `overrides` frame.
 It's also possible to compose two overriding mixins:

     a_ifier : Template { base ?:  value : Template base { x : 2 * y } }
     b_ifier : Template { base ?:  value : Template base { z : x + y } }